 Single Responsibility Principle (SRP) is the first amongst the five design principles stipulated by SOLID.

-We’ll try to understand this better with an example.
 Lets take an example of a journal.
 We could write code to implement a personal journal as follows…

 As shown in the code, our class Journal has methods to add and remove entries from it.
 So far our Journal class is behaving as required - with a single responsibility.